Continuation Nordic Countries 2017

 Vassula explained that prophecy is a clarion call from God for His people to return to His all encompassing embrace of love, intimacy and reconciliation; and it is not a magic, fortune-telling crystal ball.
 The article was due to be published upon our departure from Norway.
 The artice was published in September and included also an interview of Ingfrid Garder Lillerud, one of the two ladies who started the TLIG work in Norway for 30 years ago.

 As Jesus reminds us in the TLIG messages, “I still have musical melodies to set in My Messages for this generation, prophetic sayings and Byzantine lectures;” (TLIG Messages, January 14, 2014)

-After the interview which proved to be congenial and inspirational, the reporter was invited to join the 25 person prayer group for dinner.
+After the interview which proved to be congenial and inspirational, the 25 person of the prayer groups had a dinner.
 Inspirational hymns and personal testimonies of how the True life in God messages has changed the direction of so many lives for the better were shared.
 This fellowship culminated our mission in Norway.

 Vassula and Fr.
 Nicholas with the TLIG prayer groups in Norway

 On Monday, June 12, we arrived in Helsinki Finland.
 We were greeted by Rev. Niklas Bonde who organized Vassula’s witness meeting.

 Some delegation members, primarily Christina, a University of Helsinki faculty and TLIG prayer group member, escorted us to Johannes Church: a major nineteenth century historically famous Lutheran Church.